FraCorti/Studying-the-impact-of-magnitude-pruning-on-contrastive-learning-methods/README.md

 python3.7 sup_training.py
 ```

 The training hyperparameters can be specified by passing them as arguments to the code.
-The Supervised code will serialize the trained model as a single `.pt` file while the Supervised Contrastive will produce two `.pt` files (one for the Encoder and one for the classification head).
+The Supervised code will serialize the trained model as a single `.pt` file while the Supervised Contrastive will produce two `.pt` files (one for the Encoder and one for the Classification head).

 **Supervised Learning Finetune**
 ```